maartenweyn/anderhalvemeterrolmeter/README.md

-# One and a half meters Social Distancing tape measure
+# "One and a half meters" social distancing tape measure
 My answer to Henk Rijckaert's #tapemeasurechallenge.
 A COVID19 tape measure that is red when it is unrolled less than 1.5m and green above 1.5m.
 He also says "one and a half meters" if the distance is exceeded.
 In this video I also explain the operation and use of an optical encoder.

 ## Hardware coponents